shoutem/redux-composers/README.md

 * return same type of state as rest of reducers in array
 * take into account that other reducers in array can modify state

 `merger` (*Function*): Optional argument defines method of merging new states produced by reducers.
-By defdault `_.merge` is used, but you can use for example `_.assign` or any other function with same signature as `function(object, [sources])`.
+By default `_.merge` is used, but you can use for example `_.assign` or any other function with same signature as `function(object, [sources])`.

 ###### Returns
-(*Function*): A reducer that invokes every reducer inside the `reducers` array, and constructs a state object or array by deep merging states returned by reducers.
+(*Function*): A reducer that invokes every reducer inside the `reducers` array with original state and constructs a state object or array by deep merging states returned by reducers.
+The final new state will be calculated by performing a merge of all of the states returned by reducers with cloned instance of original state (cloning is performed only in case if any reducer returns new state).

 ###### Example